jenniferhunter/jenniferhunter.github.io/about.md

 Meet our family!

+We are the Wonder Hunters.
+A family of five living, exploring, learning, and playing in Waterloo, Ontario.

+We are excited to have you follow along with our family’s endeavor to live a life of excitement and wonder!

 ***

 ### Mama
-The hippie homeschool teacher - constantly realigning our family to our evolving goals.
+> The hippie homeschool teacher - constantly realigning our family to our evolving goals.
+>

-Mama is the main writer for this site.
+> Mama is the main writer for this site.

 ***